CP1401/Practicals/prac_10/README.md

 type code accurately, and develop an eye for detail.

 - The filename in the program is a literal, but we can easily make it a variable and ask the user for the file name.
     Do this now.
-Note that if the file doesn't exist, the program will crash and that's fine for now.
+Note that if the file doesn't exist, the program will crash and that's fine for now...
     We'll learn how to handle exceptions in Programming 2.
     Test it with a different file (maybe the [recentrain.txt](./recentrain.txt) file from below).

 - Currently, the program just prints the final average.